IPv4 shared address space

 An IPv4 shared address space is a block of Internet Protocol version 4 addresses for use by Internet service providers (ISPs) to alleviate the risk of address duplication with downstream private address networks.
 An example of use is in carrier-grade NAT (CGN) applications.

 For such special purposes, the Internet Assigned Numbers Authority (IANA) has reserved a size IPv4 address block to be used as shared address space.

 This block of addresses is specifically meant to be used for implementations of carrier-grade NAT, to connect customer-premises equipment (CPE) to the providers' core routers.

 Instead of using unique addresses from the rapidly depleting pool of available globally unique IPv4 addresses, ISPs use addresses in ' for this purpose.
 Because the network between CPEs and the ISP's routers is private to each ISP, all ISPs may share this block of addresses.

+Devices evaluating whether an IPv4 address is public must be updated to recognize the new address space.